-In addition to content data objects and image files the 50 server needs to be able to send the following commands to the client
+In addition to content data objects and image files the server needs to be able to send the following commands to 60

 Please send total file space size to the server.

 Please send remaining file space size to the server.